top of page

 Shields

 A fighter, drone, or portal may have a shield.
 Shields begin in passive mode, but fighters can activate their shields.
 In passive mode, shields have a chance of blocking an attack.
 This chance is represented by their Reflex stat.
-In active mode, shields always block the attack.

-A fighter can only activate their shield if they have not taken any offensive actions on that turn.
-Offensive actions include attacks, shoves, recruits, and begs.
 Whether the shield is active or passive, when it blocks an attack, its shield strength reduces by one.
 When shield strength reaches zero, it can no longer block attacks.

 Active Shields